Skip to Main Content

 Data dictionaries and codebooks

-Data dictionaries and codebooks work best for tabular data (i.e. spreadsheets and tables).
-They explain the attributes of the data elements that are not within the data itself, such as what each column of the data represents and how variables are defined.
-For example, a column titled "date" does not tell you why the date matters, only that it is one.
+These documents are important because they explain attributes that are not within the data itself, such as what each column of a spreadsheet represents, how null and zero values differ, and what encoded data means.
+For example, a column titled "date" does not tell you why the date matters, only that it is one and a value of "1" could be a quantity or might mean "yes", "question 1", or a variety of other things.

 decorative image